NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ## 3. Plotting Routines

 The last part of this tutorial introduces the plotting capabilities of CAP.
-CAP can create several kinds of plots:
+CAP's plotting routine is `MarsPlot`, and it can create several kinds of plots:

 |Type of plot      |    MarsPlot designation|
 |----------------------|-------------------|